Tolima Department Colombia Travel Guide

 Excellent spots for an authentic breakfast or mid-day snack.

-Ibagué's markets abound with exotic fruits including mango, passion fruit (Maracuyá), Lulo, and Guanábana.
+Ibagué's markets abound with exotic fruits like mango, passion fruit (Maracuyá), Lulo, and Guanábana.

 Look for local tubers like yuca, different types of potatoes, and plantains, fundamental to area specialties.